DavisBrown723/SpyderAddons/README.md

   - Whitelist units
   - Blacklist units
   - View unit gear before recruiting them
+  - Set a maximum limit of units that a player may recruit into his squad at one time
    - Usage: Sync module to object to add recruit action to it

 ####Vehicle Spawner (To be included)